Growing Seeds Program

 Audrey Hepburn said that “to plant a garden is to believe in tomorrow.”
 To grow a seed means nurturing it through the various stages of development until it blossoms into maturity.
 That’s the spirit behind the Foundation of ALA’s new Growing Seeds Program.

-This new program provides financial support (seed money) to members and chapters working to develop an idea and make it a reality to benefit the legal management profession.
-Applicants are encouraged to be creative and design a project or initiative that aligns with the Foundation’s Mission Statement, will resonate with your target audience and will produce your desired outcome.
+This program provides financial support (seed money) to members and chapters aiming to transform innovative ideas into impactful contributions to the legal management profession.
+Applicants are encouraged to be creative and design a project or initiative that aligns with the Foundation’s Mission Statement, resonates with your target audience and achieves a clear purpose.

 Get Growing